dao-git/dao-git-probot/README.md

 # dao-git-probot

-### Made at ETHDenever2019, check out our submission [here](https://kauri.io/article/a20c2d43ab954852a48227c5dd4eed99/v6/allow-your-community-to-manage-your-code-using-a-dao!)!
+### Made at ETHDenver2019, check out our submission [here](https://kauri.io/article/a20c2d43ab954852a48227c5dd4eed99/v6/allow-your-community-to-manage-your-code-using-a-dao!)!

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A Probot app
+Allow your community to manage your code using a DAO!

 ## How to Contribute